Director, Family and Child Legal Advocacy Clinic

 B.S., University of Wyoming (1989)

 J.D., University of Wyoming (1993)

-Dona is a 2008 graduate of Leadership Wyoming and the 2008 recipient of an Equipoise Fund Atta Girl Voice Award.
-She is licensed to practice law in Wyoming and Colorado, and is a member of the American Bar Association, Wyoming Trial Lawyer’s Association, National Association of Women Lawyers, and the National Association of Counsel for Children.
+Affiliations, Associations, Consultation: Dona Playton serves on several statewide committees, including the Children’s Trust Fund, Children’s Justice Project Advisory Council, the Access to Justice Commission, and the Wyoming Trial Lawyers Board.
+She is licensed to practice law in Wyoming and Colorado, and is a member of the American Bar Association, Wyoming Trial Lawyers Association, Colorado Bar Association, Colorado Women in Dispute Resolution, National Association of Women Lawyers, and the National Association of Counsel for Children.